 Our lawyers have worked with professional colleges and associations over many years.
 We have advised on college relationships with regulatory authorities for whom they assess the suitability of prospective registrants.
 We advise on legally sound assessment processes and represent colleges in challenges to their assessments.
 Our lawyers have considered professional quality improvement initiatives and the management of personal information collected in those processes.
 We run training days for expert witnesses and education on the functions and processes of professional colleges.
 We have advised associations on their roles in providing continuing professional development and recertification programmes.

-Our lawyers work with colleges and associations on:
+We work with Professional colleges and associations on work relating to:

 Examples of work done by Claro lawyers